 - Lactose Intolerance

 The CDC asserts that 15,223 cases of Giardia were reported in 2011 of the 44 states that provided information (6).
 This figure does not include the many who never receive a diagnosis (often in chronic cases, of which IBS may be attributed), or whose stool samples are not collected properly.
 In the case of chronic infection, catching the presence of parasites proves difficult, and the quality of mechanisms used to identify them varies.
-Parasites go through complex life cycles, alternating between activity and dormancy; in order to achieve a proper diagnosis, the slew of parasites living inside a host must have reproduced at just the right time if their offspring is to inhabit in an individual’s stool.
+Parasites go through complex life cycles, alternating between activity and dormancy; in order to achieve a proper diagnosis, the slew of parasites living inside a host must have reproduced at just the right time if their offspring is to occupy an individual’s stool.
 This scenario is less likely to occur if an infestation is relatively under control by a healthy immune system.
-Furthermore, even if samples are sent to a reputable testing facility such as Genova Diagnostics, an individual must host a parasite that can live outside the body for the number of weeks it takes for their stool to reach the testing facility of their choice.
-Parasitologists are looking for live organisms, not the the alarming dead matter a host may witness in their stool upon cleansing.
+Furthermore, even if samples are sent to a reputable testing facility such as Genova Diagnostics, an individual must host a parasite that can live outside the body for the number of weeks it takes for nir stool to reach the testing facility of nir choice.
+Parasitologists are looking for live organisms or their eggs, not the the alarming dead matter a host may witness in nir stool upon detoxifying.
 All of these factors contribute to an unfavorable outcome in terms of diagnosing the illness that may be causing someone great harm.
-So those statistics made by the CDC?
-I’m going to go out on the limb here, as an experienced sufferer of the phantom illness that likely plagues many, and claim that the figures purported by the CDC are inaccurate.
-Otherwise, how do so many of us have inherent digestive issues?
-It’s absurd to think that we all just can’t properly digest food.
-The body’s ability to maintain homeostasis must have been disturbed at some point- by trauma of any kind.

-IBS has many autoimmune-related symptoms, in addition to other disorders such as Celiac Disease and Crohn’s Disease, from which I question: 15% (and counting) of the nation’s population just naturally can’t digest a wide range of whole foods, even with diet modification and elimination of food allergens?
-I already mentioned that parasites, Candida overgrowth, and SIBO can mimic Celiac Disease due to the inflammation they cause with certain “trigger” foods.
+IBS has many autoimmune-related symptoms, in addition to other disorders such as Celiac Disease and Crohn’s Disease, for which I simply have to question: 15% (and counting) of the nation’s population just naturally can’t digest a wide range of whole foods, even with diet modification and elimination of food allergens?
+I already mentioned that parasites, Candida overgrowth, and SIBO can mimic Celiac Disease due to the inflammation they cause in reaction to certain “trigger” foods.
 What if 15-plus percent of us were born without an arm, or any other somewhat-essential component to proper functioning?
 An absent limb isn’t even a fair analogy; digestion is essential to life, to physical and mental well-being.
-Dysfunction of this tract, especially when severe, can alter the course of one’s life and furthermore how they perceive it.
-This notion brings about another idea: I suffered so much last year mentally, before any of my physical symptoms manifested heavily.
-How many people are in the same boat, suffering from anxiety or depression but without constipation or diarrhea to clue them in on the potential cause of their melancholia?
-Those suffering from minor bloating, indigestion, gas, or fatigue, especially if minute, may have accepted the abnormal as their norm.
-These ailments will surely lead to graver illness down the line if left untreated; attention to digestion, then, could transform the physical and mental vitality of humankind.
-Consider the possibilities.
+Dysfunction of the GI tract, especially when severe, can alter the course of our existences and furthermore how we perceive them.
+We know our children are born sick and growing sicker with the destructive foods and suppressive drugs we feed them, in addition to the toxic substances they encounter nearly everywhere (in the air, fabrics, lotions, body washes, cooking items, etc.), but what disorders are manifesting out of our vital force’s newfound deficiencies (miams), exactly?
+Likely a greater propensity to suffer from parasitic infection.
+Our guts are worn, my friends.
+And they’re worn not just because they must fight to assimilate the foods we feed them every day, three times a day, but because they struggle not to succumb to other triggers.

 DON’T TRUST BIG PHARMA